-Eliminating Mortgage Fraud with Direct Source Data Integrations
+Eliminating Mortgage Fraud with Direct Source Data Verification

 Income mortgage fraud happens when a borrower knowingly misrepresents the existence, continuance, source, or amount of income used to qualify for a mortgage, or for a larger loan than they could have qualified for otherwise.
 While many issues that perpetuated this type of mortgage fraud have been resolved (i.e., mandated use of a 4506T tax transcript), determined borrowers are still finding ways to alter bank statements and other documentation to show themselves in a more favorable light.

 The other common form of borrower mortgage fraud, application fraud, happens when potential borrowers omit or manipulate data on the loan application.
-Common examples would include intentional omission of other real estate debts, or misrepresenting the purpose of the property.
+Common examples would include the intentional omission of other real estate debts or misrepresenting the purpose of the property.

-Fannie Mae’s Day 1 Certainty program has begun to shed light on the availability of automated validation services, and to reward lenders that utilize them in the areas of income, assets, and employment – as well as appraisal – thanks to the decreased risk of mortgage fraud.
+Fannie Mae’s Day 1 Certainty program has begun to shed light on the availability of automated validation services and to reward lenders that utilize them in the areas of income, assets, and employment – as well as appraisal – thanks to the decreased risk of mortgage fraud.
 There are two huge advantages for lenders that utilize Day 1 Certainty.
-First, the process of acquiring documentation from the borrower(s) is made much more efficient by eliminating human error and paper processes.
+First, the process of acquiring documentation from the borrower(s) is much more efficient because it eliminates human error and paper processes.
 Second, a lender properly utilizing these services can receive enforcement relief of certain representations and warranties on the validated components of the loan.

 As Fannie Mae continues to approve new vendors for their Day 1 Certainty program, reports have indicated that Freddie Mac is seeking to launch their own version of the program at some point this year.
 As the mortgage industry continues to open up the credit box and promote high LTV and even zero-down loans, the statistics show it will also be inviting a higher risk of mortgage fraud.
 Direct source data integrations are one way the industry can merge the need to become faster and more efficient with the need to mitigate risk.